 The 2022 Honda Civic is one heck of a compact car.
-Honda has been making the Civic for over fifty years, and this latest iteration can easily be regarded as the brand’s best effort.
+Honda has been making the Civic for over fifty years, and this latest iteration for 2022 can easily be regarded as the brand’s best effort within the segment.
 In fact, that’s the beauty of the Civic.
 The compact is always looking forward and improving.
-“Heritage” and “provenance” are more Porsche than Honda, and the Japanese brand is always looking to make their small sedan better.
+“Heritage” and “provenance” are more Porsche than Honda, and automotive YouTuber and writer Doug DeMuro agrees that this is one of, if not the, most appealing aspects of the Honda Civic.

 How much will the 2022 Honda Civic cost?

+To that point, the new model does exactly that.
+It takes the things people love about the Civic and does them better.
+It’s a sales model that’s hard for many to argue with, Doug DeMuro included.
 So, let’s start with what makes the 2022 Honda Civic most appetising to consumers: its price.
-Well, that and the interior, but that’s for later.
-Depending on you choice in trim level, (LX, Sport, EX, and touring) and bodystyle (hatch or sedan), consumers can expect to pay anywhere from $21,700-$28,300, per Honda.
+Well, that and the interior, but more on that later.
+Depending on you choice in trim level, (LX, Sport, EX, and touring) and body style (hatch or sedan), consumers can expect to pay anywhere from $21,700-$28,300, per Honda.

 Generally speaking, that’s roughly in line with much of the Civic’s compact car competitors, like the 2021 Toyota Camry.
 Obviously, the appeal of the 2022 Honda Civic runs much deeper than that.
 For starters, the new body style is much more toned down, and offers wider appeal as a result.
 There’s also the added practicality of a hatchback body style.